首页这段先放个屏幕拷贝吧,感受下。

 Case 2:19-cr-00010-RSM Documenti Filed 01/16/19 Page 19 of 28

-the robot were related to the testing results between [Tappy]
+that remotely mentionedthe robot were related to the testing results between [Tappy]

 and the Huawei Testing."
 In truth and in fact, there were numerous emails between